 Established by King Edward VII in 1902 to recognize service in the military, science, arts and literature, and promotion of culture, the Order of Merit is limited to the Sovereign and 24 members from Commonwealth realms.
 Like the Orders of the Garter and Thistle, the Order of Merit is granted at the sole discretion of the Sovereign, in a single class, and is usually not included in the twice-annual Honours Lists, and new members are invested privately by the Queen.
 The Service is held every five years at the Chapel Royal, St James’ Palace.
 The Badge is a red and blue enameled cross topped with a gold imperial crown, with a central a blue-enameled disc with ‘For Merit’ in gold, circled in white enamel, all surrounded by a gold wreath of laurel.
 The Ribbon of the order is stripes of red and blue, worn by men from a neck ribbon, and by women as a bow on the left shoulder.

 The Royal Family Order of Queen Elizabeth II is probably the most exclusive order of the United Kingdom.
 Depicting a Dorothy Wilding portrait of young Queen Elizabeth II, the miniature, painted on ivory, is bordered by diamonds and surmounted by a Tudor Crown in diamonds and red enamel.
 The frame is suspended from a chartreuse yellow bow, which is pinned on the left shoulder.
 This Order is only given to members of the Royal Family, after years of dedicated service, at the discretion of the Queen.
-Current recipients are the Duchess of Cornwall, the Princess Royal, the Countess of Wessex, the Duchess of Gloucester, the Duchess of Kent, and Princess Alexandra, Lady Ogilvy.
+Current recipients are the Duchess of Cornwall, the Duchess of Cambridge, the Princess Royal, the Countess of Wessex, the Duchess of Gloucester, the Duchess of Kent, and Princess Alexandra, Lady Ogilvy.